If you want to sell kratom, you need to test it, FDA says

 Gottlieb said he was sympathetic but said distributors have to show that kratom does work as advertised.

-“While we remain open to the potential medicinal uses of kratom, those uses must be backed by sound-science and weighed appropriately against the potential for abuse,” Gittlieb said.
+“While we remain open to the potential medicinal uses of kratom, those uses must be backed by sound science and weighed appropriately against the potential for abuse,” Gottlieb said.

 “They must be put through a proper evaluative process that involves the DEA and the FDA.
 To those who believe in the proposed medicinal uses of kratom, I encourage you to conduct the research that will help us better understand kratom’s risk and benefit profile, so that well studied and potentially beneficial products can be considered.”